 Calling a general election

-In Saskatchewan, The Legislative Assembly Act, 2007 requires that a general election be held every four years on the first Monday of November.
+In Saskatchewan, The Legislative Assembly Act, 2007 requires that a general election be held every four years on the last Monday of October.
 However, if the writ period for a planned provincial election overlaps with the writ period for a federal general election, Saskatchewan's election moves to the first Monday of April of the next year.
 The election campaign lasts a minimum of 27 days, starting when the Premier drops the writ or calls the election.
 The Assembly is dissolved, which means that there are no members of the Assembly during this period.
 However, executive government — the Premier and cabinet ministers — remains in place throughout this time, ensuring we have continuous government.

 Preparing for the election